JaviRute/JaviRute/README.md

 *   🌍  I'm based in London, UK
 *   ✉️  You can contact me at [jrute@live.com](mailto:jrute@live.com)
-*   🧠  I'm learning Typescript.
+*   🧠  I'm learning Firebase.
 *   🤝  I'm open to collaborating on Websites

 ### Skills